ghoster12/calculator/README.md

 # Calculator

-Creating a calculator with javscript!
+Creating a calculator with javscript.